Selective decay resistance of soft

 ... suggests that the occasional absence of the

-particular purpose is not quite exotic among plants.
+particular purpose is not quite uncommon among plants.
 Euphorbias, for

-example, make long tubes for poisonous liquid in this way.
+example, make long tubes for poisonous sticky liquid in this way.
 The same can

 Chert News 57.)